 Partitioning is an important concept denoting the possibility to sub-divide the LHCb online system into smaller functional parts that can be operated independently and concurrently.
 This notion has significant implications on the design of the system, specifically on all aspects of controls (Fast Controls and Experiment Controls), since it is the ability to control the partitions independently that will allow this requirement to be fulfilled.
-In the data-flow sub-system, partitioning has to be taken into account at the level of the layout and assignment of components to possible partitions as not to break the operational independence.
+In the data-flow sub-system, partitioning has to be taken into account at the level of the layout and assignment of components to possible partitions so as not to break the operational independence.
 For example, if a readout module were shared between two sub-detectors, it would be impossible to initialise the module by one sub-detector, since it would disrupt data taking by the other.
-Hence, e.g. Readout modules have to be associated to sub-detectors (at least).

 Partitioning will show its power when being used for operating different sub-detectors under different running conditions.
-A multitude of running modes can be envisaged [7], such as
+A multitude of running modes can be envisaged [10], such as

 - Normal physics data taking

 - Pedestal and electronic gain calibrations

 - Timing calibrations

 - Alignment calibration

-- Test and debugging activities
+Test and debugging activities